What is the goal of the first-preparatory work?

 Is it true that minerals should be freshly mined?

-Yes, for alchemical use forget about the specimen sitting on a shelf for years.
+For alchemical use, forget about the specimen sitting on a shelf for years.
 The reason is the same as why the matters out of industrial processes are considered alchemically dead.

 Are the minerals chemically defined with the same formula identical?